Joint Speech and Text Training for LLM-Based End-to-End Spoken Dialogue State Tracking: Introduction

 We propose modifying the E2E DST model to accommodate training on not just spoken but also written task-oriented dialogues.
 To this end, we augment it with a text encoder which accepts as input the natural language user input of the current user turn of the dialogue.
 As with the speech encoder output, the text encoder output then goes through the connector, is prepended to the dialogue history and then fed into the language model to predict dialogue states.

 The inclusion of the text encoder allows us to train on diverse text DST data without requiring paired spoken user utterances.
-We hypothesize that this would allow us to improve the model performance on spoken data from those domains.
+We hypothesize that this would allow us to improve the model performance on spoken data from those domains, without needing to synthetically generate them.
 Note that the text encoder is only used to aid training and can be discarded during inference, thus incurring no additional inference cost compared to the baseline E2E DST system.